Kinovarobotics/kinova-ros/README.txt

 have a bug which requires user to manual copy them into devel or install to work.
 64 bit version seems unaffected.

+FOR some reason, Kinova.so files have to be copied to /usr/lib....